Feet, don’t fail me now

 Graphic of plantar fasciitisTendons: These are strong, flexible bands of tissue that connect muscle to bone.
 The Achilles tendon, for example, connects the calf muscles to the heel bone.
 It is crucial for walking and running.

 Ligaments: These tissue bands connect bones to other bones, providing foot stability.
-The plantar fascia, for example is a thick ligament on the bottom of the foot that supports the arch.
+The plantar fascia, for example, is a thick ligament on the bottom of the foot that supports the arch.
+Plantar fasciitis occurs when the fascia, that thick band of tissue, becomes inflamed due to overstretching or excessive strain caused by repetitive stress.

 Arches: Three arches help in weight distribution and shock absorption; two longitudinal (medial and lateral) arches and one anterior transverse arch.